datananda/Hangman-Game/README.md

 ## Game Play

 The game is played through keyboard input.
-Only letter keys are allowed, though you are not penalized for pressing a non-letter key.
-The user tries to guess letters that appear in the hipster-themed word.
+Only letter keys are allowed, though you are not penalized for pressing other keys.
+The user tries to guess letters that appear in the currently selected hipster-themed word.

 Thanks and credit for the excellent word selection goes to [Hipsum](https://hipsum.co/).